Queen’s Bath Falls, Hawaii

 5. Continue along Punahele Road to where it turns into Kapiolani Loop.
 You will see a dirt parking area to your left, enough for maybe 8 or 9 cars.
 You should not be parking in front of any houses/condos.

-6. From there, you should see a trail head at the right side of the parking lot.
+6. From there, you should see a trailhead on the right side of the parking lot.
 It’s a pretty easy trail to follow once you’ve found it.

 Accessibility: 7/10 (easy/moderate)